Liam O'Connor (fiddler): Early life

 O'Connor was born into a musical family in Baldoyle, a coastal village in Fingal, North County Dublin, Ireland.
 His father, Mick O'Connor, is a well-known flute player, researcher and leader of the Castle Céilí Band.
 His father grew up in The Liberties, Dublin and was a neighbour and friend of renowned fiddle player, Tommy Potts.
 His mother is from Ennistimon, County Clare, where O'Connor spent most of his childhood holidays attending music sessions with his father that featured fiddlers such as Joe Ryan, Bobby Casey, Peadar O'Loughlin and John Kelly.
 Numerous fiddlers that were friends of the family would regularly call around to the house in Baldoyle including Seán Keane of The Chieftains and Charlie Lennon.
 Other major influences on his playing include fiddlers such as Séamus Glackin, Vincent Harrison, along with recordings of Tommy Potts, Michael Coleman and James 'Lad' O'Beirne.

 The youngest of four children, O'Connor followed in his siblings' footsteps and took up the fiddle at the age of 6, taking lessons from Dublin fiddler, Séamus Glackin.
 Liam also became acquainted with the concertina, which may have had an influence on some of his collaborations with concertina players later in his career.
 By the age of 15, O'Connor had won 5 All-Ireland fiddle competitions and later won both junior and senior Oireachtas fiddle competitions.
 He also completed 8 grades in classical violin training at the DIT College of Music, Dublin.

-Outside of music, O'Connor was a talented Gaelic footballer, captaining Dublin at under-age level and later Coláiste Mhuire in the final of the Corn na Mac Léinn – the third tier competition for Irish Third Level Institutions.
+Outside of music, O'Connor was a talented Gaelic footballer, playing for Naomh Barróg, captaining Dublin at under-age level and later Coláiste Mhuire in the final of the Corn na Mac Léinn – the third-tier competition for Irish Third Level Institutions.
 O'Connor later gave up football because of the risk it posed to his music playing career due to its physicality, in particular citing an incident when he had to turn down an invitation to play with uilleann piper Liam O'Flynn because he was incapacitated by a football injury.